Margaret Abela

-Margaret Abela (born 14 March 1949) is the wife of the eighth president of Malta, George Abela and hence served as First Lady of Malta during his tenure.
+Margaret Abela (born 14 March 1950) is the wife of the eighth president of Malta, George Abela and hence served as First Lady of Malta during his tenure.

 Education

 She started her elementary education with the Franciscan nuns at the Pilar School in Valletta, she completed her primary education at St. Elmo Primary School and her secondary education at Maria Assunta Secondary and Technical School in Ħamrun.

 Early life

-On completing her studies, she worked on a full-time basis in the administration department of the Old University of Malta in Valletta, and later on at Tal-Qroqq, Msida.
+On completing her studies, she worked on a full-time basis in the administration department of the Old University of Malta in Valletta and later on at Tal-Qroqq, Msida.

 After she got married, she carried out administrative work at the Abela Advocates law firm run by her husband and subsequently also by her son, Robert Abela.

 Personal life

-She married George Abela on 23 May 1976 and had two children, Robert and Maria.
+She married George Abela on 24 May 1976 and had two children, Robert (born 7 December 1977) and Maria (born 1983).
 Robert Abela was sworn in as the 14th Prime Minister of Malta on 13 January 2020.

 In July 2025, Abela and her husband were involved in a car crash in Fgura which left a woman dead and another in critical condition.
 The Abelas were discharged from hospital around a week later.